 Lack of exercise can cause blood to pool in your veins.
 Exercising regularly and staying active can help maintain healthy blood circulation throughout the body to prevent varicose veins.
 Weight training can also help strengthen your body and reduce your chances of developing varicose veins.

 Salty foods can directly impact your veins.
 A diet full of sodium can lead to water retention, which puts a significant amount of added pressure on your blood pressure.
-This can lead to enlarged veins.
+This, in turn, can lead to enlarged veins.
+But be careful when cutting back on your salt intake.
+Not all salt is bad – just too much of the wrong kind leads to problems.

 7. Wearing High Heels